Shawn Patterson (composer): Career

+In 1986, Patterson left for Los Angeles to attend the Grove School of Music.
+In 1988, Patterson accepted a scholarship to attend the Jazz in the July program of the University of Massachusetts, Amherst.
+Patterson studied and performed with Dr. Billy Taylor and Max Roach.

+In 1991 in Los Angeles, Patterson wrote a song for the animated television show, Alvin and the Chipmunks.
+The song was a rap song titled "Rock the House".
+He began writing for trailer houses, as well as making music for international advertisement campaigns such as The Fisher King, My Girl, Alien 3, Home Alone 2: Lost in New York, and several others.

+Patterson joined The Ren & Stimpy Show in various roles.
+He was asked to write original songs and bits of score for the show.

-As The Ren & Stimpy Show came to an end, Patterson was already working as a freelance composer and songwriter.
+When The Ren & Stimpy Show ended, Patterson worked as a freelance composer and songwriter.
 Billy West handed Patterson's demo CD out around Los Angeles and it soon found its way into the hands of Doug Langdale and Audu Paden, who hired him as composer for the animated series, Project G.e.e.K.e.R. in 1995.
+He wrote a series of featured big band songs in the style of Frank Sinatra for the episode, "Ol' Blue Nose" directed by Steve Loter and sung by West, in which Stimpy sings in a style of Sinatra.

-Patterson was the score composer and songwriter for three seasons on the Emmy Award-winning series Robot Chicken and series score composer for the award-winning TV series, El Tigre: The Adventures of Manny Rivera, created by The Book of Life's Jorge R. Gutierrez.
+Patterson was the score composer and songwriter for three seasons of the Emmy Award-winning Adult Swim series Robot Chicken and series score composer for the award-winning TV series, El Tigre: The Adventures of Manny Rivera.
 He also scored the 1995 horror film The Demolitionist, and composed music for Disney Channel's Dave the Barbarian.
+Patterson himself guest starred as a pubescent Theodore in the Robot Chicken episode "Crushed by a Steamroller on My 53rd Birthday".
 Patterson is also the score composer and songwriter on DreamWorks Animation's The Adventures of Puss in Boots, a Netflix original series about the character Puss from the Shrek franchise.

-He has worked alongside a variety of directors in his career including Chris McKay, Henry Selick, Tom McGrath, Conrad Vernon, Phil Lord and Chris Miller.

-Patterson has also written and produced a number of songs for artists including Seth MacFarlane, Zac Efron, 50 Cent, Matthew Morrison, RZA, Ke$ha, Patrick Stump, Steven Tyler of Aerosmith and many more.

-Patterson himself guest starred as a pubescent Theodore in the Robot Chicken episode "Crushed by a Steamroller on My 53rd Birthday" on Adult Swim and as Sid in a 1995 episode of Ren & Stimpy on Nickelodeon.

-Patterson's most notable contribution was his song "Everything is Awesome" for The Lego Movie (2014), which spent six consecutive weeks on the UK Singles and thirty-one on the UK Indie, peaking on both charts in early March 2014 at No. 17 and No. 2, respectively.
-In the US Billboard Hot 100, the song charted No. 57.
-The single had sold 418,000 copies in the United States by the end of June 2014, and became Gold certified at the end of that year.
+Patterson wrote "Everything Is Awesome" for The Lego Movie (2014) (as performed by Tegan and Sara featuring the Lonely Island), which spent six consecutive weeks on the UK Singles and thirty-one on the UK Indie, peaking on both charts in early March 2014 at No. 17 and No. 2, respectively.
+In the US Billboard Hot 100, the song charted at No. 57.
+The single sold 418,000 copies in the United States by the end of June 2014 and became Gold certified at the end of that year.
 On July 14, 2017, it was certified Platinum, having sold more than 1,000,000 units since its release.
-It was nominated for Best Original Song by a number of organizations including the Motion Picture Academy and was performed live on-stage at the 2015 Academy Awards.
+It was nominated for Best Original Song by the Motion Picture Academy and was performed live at the 2015 Academy Awards.
 The song was also remixed for the sequel, The Lego Movie 2: The Second Part (2019).